Softmod: PlayStation 5

+It is worth noting exploits up to 7.61 can compromise the kernel and hypervisor (HV), while higher firmware exploits compromise the kernel.
+Having an additional HV exploit is typically more stable than just a kernel exploit, and also allows for deeper modifications to the system, such as booting into a Linux distribution, as well as compromising the ARM Cortex-A53 co-processor.
+This is notable as compromising the A53 can enable installing and running PS5 "FPKGs".
+Separate A53 exploits also exist without use of a HV exploit, affecting firmware versions up to 11.60.

-The IPv6 kernel exploit on the PS4 that led to the 6.72 jailbreak was patched a few months prior to the release of the PS5, which was reintroduced on the PS5 with 3.00 firmware and affected up to 4.51 firmware.
-The lapse kernel exploit that led to the PS4 12.02 jailbreak could also be used to jailbreak the PS5, and affected up to 10.01 firmware.
+The kernel exploit that led to the 6.72 PS4 jailbreak was patched a few months prior to the release of the PS5, which was reintroduced on the PS5 with 3.00 firmware, affecting up to 4.51 firmware.
+The kernel exploit that led to the 12.02 PS4 jailbreak could also be used to jailbreak the PS5, and affected up to 10.01 firmware.
+In addition, the kernel exploit that led to the 13.00 PS4 jailbreak could also be used to jailbreak the PS5, and affected up to 12.00 firmware.

-In June 2023, a payload called libhijacker was disclosed, becoming a reliable method of running homebrew and partially circumvents the HV, which works by creating a new, separate process by interacting with the PS5's Daemon, effectively acting as a background ELF loader.
+In June 2023, a payload called libhijacker was disclosed which allows for running homebrew without the need of a HV exploit.
+It works by creating a new, separate process by interacting with the PS5's Daemon, effectively acting as a background ELF loader.
 This is notable over previous ELF loaders such as the WebKit or Blu-ray methods since those ELF loaders were terminated when the corresponding process was stopped.
-Another advantage of this new method is that the newly separate process is not confined to the fixed maximum resource allocation of the WebKit or BD-J processes.
+Another advantage of this new method is that the newly separate process is not confined to the fixed maximum resource allocation like other processes like WebKit or BD-J.

-In July 2023, security researcher Flat_z disclosed that they had read access to the PS5's Platform Secure Processor (PSP) which is one of the most protected parts of the system and contains crucial keys for decryption.
-In addition, they also confirmed they had successfully exploited the HV via a save game exploit chain.
-Flat_z said he does not intend to disclose his findings publicly, however he is using these exploits to further reverse engineer the PS5 now that he is able to decrypt more parts of the system.
+In July 2023, security researcher Flatz disclosed that they had read access to the PS5's Platform Secure Processor (PSP) which is one of the most protected parts of the system, and contains crucial keys for decryption.

-In November 2023, scene developer LightningMods disclosed that they had managed to load and play a retail PS5 game backup.

-In December 2023, scene developer LightningMods updated his Itemzflow homebrew to support loading PS5 game backups.

-In September 2024, a kernel exploit was disclosed for FreeBSD 11, which the PS5 software is based on.
-It can be leveraged on the PS5, which affects all firmware versions up to 7.61.
-The bug is not present in FreeBSD 9 and as such the PS4 is unaffected.

-In October 2024, security researcher SpecterDev disclosed two exploit chains that compromise the hypervisor, which affect all firmware versions up to 2.50.
+In October 2024, two exploit chains were disclosed that compromise the hypervisor, affecting firmware versions up to 2.70.